jaspervdj/number-six/README.markdown

 Check if a website is down.
 Commands:

-- `!down website`: Check if the website is down
+- `!down url`: Check if the website is down

 EightBall
 ---------